syncfusion-content/winui-docs/winui/AvatarView/Visual-Styles.md

 ---
 layout: post
-title: Visual Style in Syncfusion Avatar View WinUI.
+title: Visual Style in WinUI AvatarView control | Syncfusion
 description: This section will explain about the different types of visual style that exists in WinUI SfAvatarView.
 platform: WinUI
 control: AvatarView